rust-lang/reference/src/expressions/call-expr.md

 > &nbsp;&nbsp; [_Expression_]&nbsp;( `,` [_Expression_] )<sup>\*</sup> `,`<sup>?</sup>

 A *call expression* calls a function.
-The syntax of a call expression is an operand, the *function operand*, followed by a parenthesized comma-separated list of operands, the *argument operands*.
+The syntax of a call expression is an expression, called the *function operand*, followed by a parenthesized comma-separated list of expression, called the *argument operands*.
 If the function eventually returns, then the expression completes.
-For [non-function types](../types/function-item.md), the expression f(...) uses the method on one of the [`std::ops::Fn`], [`std::ops::FnMut`] or [`std::ops::FnOnce`] traits, which differ in whether they take the type by reference, mutable reference, or take ownership respectively.
+For [non-function types], the expression `f(...)` uses the method on one of the [`std::ops::Fn`], [`std::ops::FnMut`] or [`std::ops::FnOnce`] traits, which differ in whether they take the type by reference, mutable reference, or take ownership respectively.
 An automatic borrow will be taken if needed.
-`f` will also be automatically dereferences as required.
+The function operand will also be [automatically dereferenced] as required.

 Some examples of call expressions: